chisui/dakka/thesis/main.md

 ## ActorContext

 We need a way for actors to perform their actor operations.
-To recall actors may
+As a reminder, the three actor operations are:

 1. Send a finite number of messages to other actors.
 2. Create a finite number of new actors.
 3. Designate the behavior to be used for the next message it receives.
 In other words change their internal state.

 The most straight forward way to implement these actions would be to use a monad transformer for each action.
 Creating and sending could be modeled with `WriterT` and changing the internal state through `StateT`.
-The innermost monad wont be a transformer of course.

 But here we encounter several issues: